Dave0044/GaloisFields/README.md

-Operation of addition, multiplication, division implemented in the Galois Field GF(2^m) implemented in C and call from Python, using Django.
+Addition, multiplication, division operation in the Galois Field GF(2^m) implemented in C, calling the functions from Python, using Django.